When I Met The Master

-In the same vein as other posts this week comes this one about the little old lady from New York.
-I was living in Gig Harbor, WA, and was building furniture.
-A woman called the shop and asked if I could fix a chair.
-She explained that it was the first piece of furniture she bought with her husband and that a back slat was broken.
-I didn’t normally do repairs but told her that I would come by a take a look.
-I sensed from her tone that the furniture had sentimental value for her.
+In the same vein as other posts this week, comes this one about the little old lady from New England.
+I lived in Gig Harbor, WA, and was building furniture.
+A woman called the shop, and asked if I could fix a chair.
+She said that it was the first piece of furniture she bought with her husband, and a back slat was broken.
+Though I didn’t normally do repairs, I set up a time to come by and take a look.
+I sensed from her tone that the furniture had sentimental value.

 I drove to her house and, once inside, my jaw dropped.
 “Where did you buy this furniture?”
-I knew exactly what it was and wondered if she did.
+I knew exactly what it was, and wondered if she did.
 “This stuff?,” she asked.
-“We bought it from a guy in Upstate New York.
-My husband was a professor there when we first got married.
-We needed furniture and someone said that there was a guy in town who made furniture in his garage.
+“We bought it from a guy where we used to live.
+My husband was a professor there when we first got married, and we needed furniture, Someone said there was a guy in town who made furniture in his garage.
 We went to meet him and liked him.
 We went every year for twenty years and had him make us something.”

 Go here to see the Nakashima shop.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!